Jerry0022/MixedFX/README.md

 Please unpack the file and add the contained jars to your build path.

 ## To Build with Eclipse:
-May change version in build.gradle (should be the same version) May delete old build folder.
+Change version in build.gradle!
+Delete old build folder!
-Run build.gradle as "gradle build Gradle build"
+Run cmd and then gradle build // build.gradle as "gradle build Gradle build" Run cmd and then gradle install
 -> If this does not work: Use cmd in the project folder and execute "gradle -b preBuild.gradle build" (+same with build.gradle)